 CDC reports that a study of 2,200 participants ages 12-15 years old found that the Pfizer-BioNTech COVID-19 vaccine was 100% effective in preventing COVID-19.
-No safety concerns were identified in the study.
+No safety concerns were identified.

 Adolescent COVID-19 Vaccination (continued)

 Should other vaccines be co-administered with the Pfizer-BioNTech COVID-19 vaccine?